 Mr Johnson joined the Board in 2004, left the Board in 2009 and was re-appointed as a Non-Executive Director in 2011.
 Mr Johnson is Executive Vice President, Corporate Affairs for American Airlines Group Inc. and its principal subsidiary, American Airlines, Inc. Previously, Mr Johnson served as Executive Vice President, Corporate and Government Affairs for US Airways.
 Prior to joining US Airways in 2009, Mr Johnson was a partner at Indigo from 2003 to 2009.
 Between 1995 and 2003, Mr Johnson held a variety of positions with America West Airlines, Inc. prior to its merger with US Airways, including Executive Vice President, Corporate.
 Prior to joining America West, Mr Johnson served as Senior Vice President and General Counsel at GPA Group plc, an aircraft leasing company, and as an attorney at Seattle-based law firm Bogle & Gates where he specialised in corporate and aircraft finance and taxation.
 Mr Johnson earned his Master of Business Administration and Juris Doctor from the University of California, Berkeley, and a Bachelor of Arts in Economics from California State University, Sacramento.

-Ms. Kyriacou joined the board as an independent non-executive member in September 2018 and appointed as an additional member of the Remuneration Committee with effect from 25th September 2018.
-Ms. Kyriacou started her career with PwC in their audit and advisory division, before joining the finance team at The Walt Disney Company.
+Ms Kyriacou joined the board as an independent non-executive member in September 2018 and was appointed as an additional member of the Audit and Sustainability Committee with effect from 28th July 2020.
+Ms Kyriacou started her career with PwC in their audit and advisory division, before joining the finance team at The Walt Disney Company.
 She held a number of positions with The Walt Disney Company over a 15 year term culminating in the role of Senior Vice President Digital Media Distribution EMEA.
-In 2010, Ms. Kyriacou was recruited by ITV Studios as Managing Director of Global Entertainment, becoming Managing Director of Global Entertainment and Rest of World Studios before being promoted into her current role in 2016 where she leads a multi-discipline divisional executive team.
-A joint British and Cypriot national, Ms. Kyriacou is currently President International ITV Studios, part of ITV plc.
-Maria oversees ITV Studios’ production companies across Europe and Australia, its growing US scripted business, plus international distribution arm ITV Studios Global Entertainment (ITVS GE).
+In 2010, Ms Kyriacou was recruited by ITV Studios as Managing Director of Global Entertainment, becoming Managing Director of Global Entertainment and Rest of World Studios before being promoted to President International ITV Studios, part of ITV plc.
+In February 2020, Ms Kyriacou became President, Viacom International Media Networks U.K., where she oversees the broadcast, streaming and related businesses in Australia, Israel and the UK including Channel 5 in the UK and Network 10 in Australia.